About this site and the Zen Cart Project

 Zen Cart is open-source.
 As such, the intent is that it is extensible.
 The core of Zen Cart is intended to support a very diverse range of users; however, it is not intended to suit “everyone’s” needs directly.
 Instead, we endeavor to continually make the code more adaptable and able to be enhanced by way of community-contributed/supported plugins that can be added to Zen Cart with minimal difficulty.
 In this regard, we encourage community contributions of custom-written code.

 We recognize that custom-written code is typically created with the aim of solving one’s own individual business challenges and is not generally written to benefit “everyone”.
-We are also aware that contributions are written with varying degrees of skillsets and comprehension of overall code.
+We are also aware that modifications are written with varying degrees of skillsets and comprehension of overall code.
 Thus, we continue to attempt to make it possible to “plug in” without having to alter core code if possible.
 See plugin interfaces for details.
 Not every situation is perfect, but we keep growing in this area.

 It’s also important to note that community-supplied contributions are written at a certain point in time and are not always compatible with future or earlier versions of Zen Cart.
 This is a challenge with any community-supported project.
-Our new contributions section attempts to help minimize the confusion in this by separating contributions based on the version of Zen Cart for which they were initially written.
+Our plugins section attempts to help minimize the confusion in this by separating contributions based on the version of Zen Cart for which they were initially written.

 You can find community created and supported contributions in the Plugins Library of the Zen Cart Forum.